ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 Before feeding our SDF to marching tets, we smooth the signed distances by solving the sparse linear system
 $$ (L + \alpha W) F = \alpha W \hat{\Lambda} \hat{F} $$
 where $L,\alpha,W,F,\hat{\Lambda},\hat{F}$ are the laplacian of the coarse mesh, a scalar that controls how much smoothing we would like, a diagonal matrix holding the sign confidence, the smoothed signed distance that we solve for, a diagonal matrix containing the predicted sign, and the unsigned distance.
-Note that the larger alpha is, the more closely $F$ will match tjhe raw predicted signed distance.
+Note that the larger alpha is, the more closely $F$ will match the raw predicted signed distance.
 Large alpha therefore corresponds to no smoothing.
 We found $\alpha=100.0$ to work best.

 * Smoothed signed distance